 Get Out of the Office

-Remember those summer days at SPIKE_INNER_LINK_REPLACEschool SPIKE_INNER_LINK_REPLACE_ENDwhen your favorite teacher suggested working outside for a few hours to enjoy the glorious sunshine?
+Remember those summer days at school when your favorite teacher suggested working outside for a few hours to enjoy the glorious sunshine?
 Well, recent studies have shown that those savvy educators were on to something.
 Getting a little fresh air can actually bring big benefits to your cognition by boosting creativity and improving collaboration within teams.
 It may be true that most work gets done in the office, but that doesn’t mean it’s your best work!

 So, rather than an afternoon of lost productivity, shipping your team to your local coffee shop’s outdoor terrace may give them the boost that they need to solve that next big problem or challenge.
 Changing your scenery is a great way to fire up the imagination and boost productivity in ways you might not have previously imagined.